Craig Doyle

 Craig Doyle (born 17 December 1970) is an Irish television and radio presenter.
 To British viewers he is recognisable as working for the BBC and ITV and more recently TNT Sports; Irish viewers also know him as the host of RTÉ One chat show Tonight with Craig Doyle and RTÉ2's Craig Doyle Live.
 He is affiliated with TNT Sports' coverage of Premiership and European Champions Cup rugby coverage and MotoGP motorcycle racing.
-Craig has also been a presenter on ITV's Rugby World Cup coverage.
-Since 2022, Doyle has been a relief presenter on ITV daytime series This Morning but was not selected as a permanent, full time presenter.
+He has also been a presenter on ITV's Rugby World Cup coverage.
+Since 2022, Doyle has been a relief presenter on ITV daytime series This Morning.

 Early life

 Doyle was born on 17 December 1970, and was raised in the Dublin suburb of Stillorgan.
 Educated in Blackrock College.
 He studied sociology and history at Maynooth, followed by the London College of Printing, where he earned a diploma in broadcast journalism.

 Broadcasting career

 After graduation, Doyle worked on local radio with BBC Radio Suffolk based in Ipswich, before moving on to ITV to present the children's show Disney Club in 1995, following a chance meeting with a producer from the show at a visit to Alton Towers.

 Moving to London, he presented Tomorrow's World, Fasten Your Seatbelt and Innovation Nation, and spent six years hosting BBC One's Holiday.
 He had a live music show on London's Capital Radio every Saturday 8 am – 11 am.

-Doyle was a member of the BBC Sport team from 2004, international rugby, including the Six Nations Championship, and triathlon.
+Doyle was a member of the BBC Sport team from 2004, presenting coverage of international rugby, including the Six Nations Championship, and triathlon.
 He also presented a nightly highlights show alongside Clare Balding for the Athens 2004 Olympic Games.
 He supports London Irish.
-In 2004, he formed his own failed, production company.
-Its first production was The Craig Doyle Show, a failed Irish travel/celebrity programme running on RTÉ, and Doyle produced and presented Ireland's Richest.
+In 2004, he formed his own production company.
+Its first production was The Craig Doyle Show, an Irish travel/celebrity programme running on RTÉ.

 Released early from his BBC contract, Doyle joined ITV Sport in February 2008, replacing Jim Rosenthal by hosting the UEFA Champions League highlights on ITV and ITV4's coverage of the Isle of Man TT.
 Doyle left Capital Radio at the end of 2008.

-Doyle presented Ireland's Top Earners in 2008, later recalled by John Boland in the Irish Independent as a programme that came about "just when the country was sliding inexorably into economic ruin and in which Doyle, incorrectly, swooned over the wealth that had been amassed by Seán Quinn" [since bankrupt].